 In 2013, I had my mind blown while listening to Horace Dediu's podcast "Critical Path".
 He described a brilliant way of thinking about Google's business model.
 At the time, Alphabet wasn't in the picture yet but his analogy holds true today in 2018.

-The segment is about 15 mins long, listen starting here at the 33 minute mark as the co-host introduces the topic.
+The segment is about 15 mins long.
+Starting at the 33 minute mark the co-host introduces the topic.

 Here's how it goes...

 Imagine a river.
 In the river are fish.